renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 ### project_roadmap.md - Proccess Step by Step
 Purpose: Steps completion criteria, and progress tracker.
-Update: After completing each step, setting [X] as done.
+Update: After completing each step inside the original content, setting as done [X].

 ### user_options.md
 Purpose: Save the preferences of the user.